Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Photonic-crystal membrane above a Bragg mirror

 This is indeed what we observe if the PhC pattern in the SL-DBR system is changed from a square to a hexagonal lattice.
 This modification is accompanied by an adjustment of the 2D PhC parameters in order to track the BIC resonance: while keeping the DBR parameters, and $a$ and $e$ constant, $r_\mathrm{hex}$ is adjusted to 225\,nm.

 A quality factor comparison between square and hexagonal lattices is shown in Fig.~\ref{Q(latt,abs)}.
 Only the hole radius is adjusted to obtain the resonance of the 2D PhC slab.
-The hole radius for the square and hexagonal lattices are denoted by $r_\mathrm{sq}$ and $r_\mathrm{hex}$, respectively.\\ Looking first at the case without material absorption (blue markers), $Q$ reaches a maximum value of about $7.1\times10^5$ for a square lattice, whereas a maximum $Q$ of $2.4\times10^6$ is reached for the hexagonal lattice, in agreement with our earlier prediction that the quality factor should increase for a hexagonal lattice due to the lesser impact of the higher orders of diffraction.
+The hole radii for the square and hexagonal lattices are denoted by $r_\mathrm{sq}$ and $r_\mathrm{hex}$, respectively.\\ Looking first at the case without material absorption (blue markers), $Q$ reaches a maximum value of about $7.1\times10^5$ for a square lattice, whereas a maximum $Q$ of $2.4\times10^6$ is reached for the hexagonal lattice, in agreement with our earlier prediction that the quality factor should increase for a hexagonal lattice due to the lesser impact of the higher orders of diffraction.
 On the other hand, when comparing the case with material absorption (orange markers), the difference between square and hexagonal lattices becomes much smaller.
 Their maximum values are very close: about $4.4\times10^5$ for the square lattice and $4.8\times10^5$ for the hexagonal lattice.
 Since the resonances are dissipative-loss-limited, further reducing the radiative losses with a hexagonal lattice has limited impact.

-We note that the DBR layer thicknesses were originally optimized to make the DBR reflect both the $0^\mathrm{th}$ and $1^\mathrm{st}$ orders of diffraction coming from the 2D PhC patterned with a square lattice.
-While the $0^\mathrm{th}$ order of diffraction remains normally incident on the DBR, the angle for the $1^\mathrm{st}$ order of diffraction depends on $k_{||}$.
-However, changing from a square lattice to a hexagonal lattice modified $k_{||}$ and the DBR may no longer reflect this $1^\mathrm{st}$ order of diffraction optimally.
+We note that the DBR layer thicknesses were originally optimized to make the DBR reflect both the zeroth and first orders of diffraction coming from the 2D PhC patterned with a square lattice.
+While the zeroth order of diffraction remains normally incident on the DBR, the angle for the first order of diffraction depends on $k_{||}$.
+However, changing from a square lattice to a hexagonal lattice modified $k_{||}$ and the DBR may no longer reflect this first order of diffraction optimally.

 Therefore, a new optimization of the DBR layers thicknesses is necessary.
 For each value of $e_\mathrm{GaAs}$, we evaluated $Q$ as a function of $e_\mathrm{AlGaAs}$ and extracted the maximum, $Q_\mathrm{max}$.
 Then we repeated this process for other values of $e_\mathrm{GaAs}$ and plotted $Q_\mathrm{max}$ as a function of $e_\mathrm{AlGaAs}$, shown in Fig.~\ref{Q(eDBR)}.
 The highest $Q_\mathrm{max}$ obtained in this way is about $5.1\times10^5$, for $e_\mathrm{GaAs}$ = 112\,nm and $e_\mathrm{AlGaAs}$ = 131.4\,nm.
 This study includes a realistic material absorption for GaAs.